-- Infection caused by a virus, bacteria, or parasite.
-Babies can pick up the bacteria and viruses that cause diarrhea through contact with contaminated food or water, or by touching contaminated surfaces and then placing hands into mouths.
+- An infection caused by a virus, bacteria, or parasite; babies can pick up the bacteria and viruses that cause diarrhea through contact with contaminated food or water, or by touching contaminated surfaces and then placing hands into mouths.

 - Drinking too much fruit juice

 Frequent hand washing is important to prevent diarrhea, especially before and after eating, after changing diapers, and after using the bathroom.
 Keep bathroom and kitchen surfaces clean and maintain safe food handling.